opendp/opendp/docs/source/theory/dp-with-opendp.rst

     as "constructors", although they are not "constructors" as that term is used in Python: class names which are called to create instances.

-    Instead, in OpenDP these "constructors" are regular functions which provide a common interface across all supported languages, and return wrappers around objects created in the Rust core.
+    Instead, in OpenDP these "constructors" are regular functions which return a transformation or measurement,
+    and they provide a common interface across all supported languages.

 The Laplace Mechanism
 ---------------------